 What about finances?

 Dental insurance is a wonderful benefit that can help make dental care more affordable for you.
 We make great effort to help you navigate the confusing world of dental insurance coverage.
-As a courtesy we will submit claims to your dental insurance on your behalf and collect your annual deduction and estimated co-pays on the day that dental services are rendered.
-Any further portion that is not covered by your dental insurance will be billed to you after all benefits have been received from your insurance carrier.
+As a courtesy we will submit claims to your dental insurance on your behalf and collect your annual deduction and estimated co-pays by the day that dental services are rendered.
+Any differences in what your insurance pays after they process your claim will be either billed or credited to you.

 Our Office Policy Regarding Dental Insurance

 If we have received all of your insurance information on the day of the appointment, we will be happy to file your claim for you.
 You must be familiar with your insurance benefits, as we will collect from you the estimated amount insurance is not expected to pay.
 By law your insurance company is required to pay each claim within 30 days of receipt.
 We file all insurance electronically, so your insurance company will receive each claim within days of the treatment.
 You are responsible for any balance on your account after 30 days, whether insurance has paid or not.
-If you have not paid your balance within 60 days a re-billing fee of 1.5% will be added to your account each month until paid.
-We will be glad to send a refund to you if your insurance pays us.
+We will be happy to send a refund to you if your insurance pays us later.